Paul Chevallier School in Lyon, France

 Paul Chevallier School in Lyon, France is a fantastic building that has been designed to increase contact with nature throughout.
 The construction incorporates natural materials such as tactile exposed wooden cladding which covers interior and exterior walls and stimulates the sense of touch.
 This creates a great setting for learning as tactile stimulation can be used to reduce stress, to energize or to relax¹ .

 Both the elementary and nursery school have been laid out in v-shapes to surround an outside space whilst green roofs extend the outside space and offer further areas for the children to explore.
 There is also a vegetable garden and the school faces a woodland park, these provide views out over nature from classrooms.
 Floor to ceiling windows are used to increase natural light in the spacious corridors.

 Benenden School in Kent, UK

-Whether we like it or not education is becoming a business and for providers it is important to keep both students and staff happy to ensure the long term survival and success.
+Whether we like it or not, education is becoming a business.
+For providers, it is important to keep both students and staff happy to ensure the long term survival and success.
 This not only means finding ways to help improve focus and productivity but also to retain them and increasingly these providers are realising that if they embrace biophilic elements in the design of their facilities they can improve student and staff experience, well being and ultimately satisfaction.

 Was your school or University designed to inspire?
 Have you seen any amazing biophilic education spaces you can share with us?